semiologic/sem-author-image/readme.txt

 If $author_id is blank the plugin will attempt to determine the current author and retrieve his/her image.

 = Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.
+The [Plugin's Forum](https://wordpress.org/support/plugin/sem-author-image) is the best place to report issues.

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.semiologic.com).

 == Credits ==

 Props to By Daniel J. Schneider for author_image_url functionality

 == Installation ==